stedolan/counterexamples/src/overdetermined-recursion.md

-While the previous example ([Underdetermined recursion](underdetermined-recursion.md)) was concerned with recursive type defintions that have multiple valid interpretations, here the problem is recursive type definitions that have no valid interpretations at all.
+While the previous example ([Underdetermined recursion](underdetermined-recursion.md)) was concerned with recursive type definitions that have multiple valid interpretations, here the problem is recursive type definitions that have no valid interpretations at all.